serkansonmzz/School-Management-JS/README.md

 - Implement an organized folder structure for efficient project management.
 - Develop separate JavaScript and CSS directories for modular code organization.
 - Create specific JavaScript components for different functionalities like teacher, student, and class management.
-- Initiate a dynamic navigation bar with interactive content rendering.
 - Plan for the integration of LocalStorage for enhanced data persistence.
 - Ensure responsive design for optimal performance across various devices.